alindeman/ancient_mock/README.md

 # AncientMock

-A simple mock object library that I build on stage at [Ancient City Ruby](http://ancientcityruby.com).
+A simple mock object library that I built on stage at [Ancient City Ruby](http://ancientcityruby.com).

 **Do not use in production!** It was an academic exercise meant to teach